Skip to content

 5. Compression will gradually decrease over time so mark your calendar with a reminder of when you need to replace your stockings.

-Q. What is the difference between an open-toe and closed-toe stocking?
+What's the difference between open-toe and closed-toe stockings?

-Q. Do compression stockings all have that "clinical look," or are there more stylish options?
+Does compression hosiery still have that "clinical look," or do I now have more stylish options?

-Q. What is the difference between white anti-embolism stockings (TED's) that I got in the hospital, and compression stockings?
+What is the difference between compression stockings and white anti-embolism stockings (TED's) that they give you in the hospital?

 Armsleeves are available without silicone.
-The Juzo Dynamic (Varin) 3511/3512 sleeves are available without a silicone top band.
-There is also a Dynamic model available with a shoulder strap.
-The Allegro Armsleeve and Armsleeve with Gauntlet are both available without silicone.
-Medi Harmony armsleeves are also available with and without silicone.
-If silicone irritates your arm, but you don't want to wear the Varin model with a strap, try "It Stays" body adhesive.
+Mediven Harmony armsleeves are available with and without silicone.
+If silicone irritates your arm try "It Stays" body adhesive.
 It's water soluble, hypoallergenic, and won't harm your sleeve or sensitive skin.

-Q. Can I wear a compression sleeve and glove/gauntlet from different manufacturers?
+Can I wear a sleeve and glove from different manufacturers?

 It is advisable to wear a sleeve and glove/gauntlet from the same manufacturer.
 Some lymphedema garments have reduced compression at the wrist, so when worn together, they don't cause a point of constriction.
 Colors vary slightly as well.
 A beige from one company, will not match the beige from another.

-Q. Do compression armsleeves come in colors other than beige and black?
+Do compression armsleeves come in colors other than beige?

 They do!
-Juzo dyes their Soft 2000 and Dynamic sleeves and calls them DreamSleeves.
-Colors change every Spring and Fall.
+Juzo dyes their Soft and Dynamic and calls them Trend Colors.
+Colors change every Spring.
 There are typically 5-7 colors available each season.
-Juzo recently launched a line of patterned armsleeves called Signature Patterns.
+Juzo also has line of patterned armsleeves part of their Signature Collection.
 Gauntlets are available to match.

-Juzo, Mediven and LympheDivas offer the choice of a "regular" or "long" in their compression sleeves.
-The Allegro armsleeve also fits long arms.
+Juzo and Mediven offer the choice of a "regular" or "long" in their compression sleeves.

 To measure the length of your arm, bend it slightly at the elbow and measure around the outside of your arm from a point even with your armpit to your wrist.
 As you can imagine, this is best done with help from another person.